Geeksdirectory/geeksdirectory.github.io/content/post/Sem7 final exam/Blockchain technology/Components of Blocks in blockchain.md

+---
+title: Blockchain technology Components of Blocks in blockchain
+date: 2024-12-20
+---

 A **block** in a blockchain is a container for ==storing a batch of transactions or data==, along with ==metadata== that links it to other blocks in the chain.
 Here are the key components of a block in a blockchain:

 ---